midi2-dev/bl-midi2-rs/README.md

 assert_eq!(message.data(), &[0xD6, 0x09]);
 ```

-Messages represented in bytes can be transformed to ump and back using convertion traits.
+Messages represented in bytes can be transformed to ump and back using conversion traits.

 ```rust
 use midi2::{